86pushkar24/LeetCode_Solutions/README.md

 # LeetCode

-This repository contains my solutions to LeetCode problems.
+This repository contains my solutions to LeetCode and GFG problems.

  Happy coding! 🚀